Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/MQTT/MQTT - Upload PM2.5 Data to LASS System.rst

 In this example, we use applications mentioned at our website, including:

 - MQTT: a MQTT-Broker to connect to LASS.
-The Client is "FT1_0XXXX", the XXXX are the four last digits of Ameba's Wi-Fi MAC, and the outTopic is "LASS/Test/Pm25Ameba/clientID", where clientID is the actual Ameba’s MQTT client ID.
+The Client is "FT1_0XXXX", the XXXX are the four last digits of Ameba's Wi-Fi MAC, and the outTopic is "LASS/Test/Pm25Ameba/clientID", where clientID is the actual Ameba's MQTT client ID.

 - NTP: uploaded data must have time notation